 Privacy Notice (all gTLDs under management)

-PIR provides reliable, secure management of the .org, .ngo, .ong, .gives, .charity, .foundation, .机构, .संगठन, .орг domains.
+PIR provides reliable, secure management of the .org, .ngo, .ong, .charity, .foundation, .gives, .giving, .机构, .संगठन, and .орг domains.
 As the registry operator for these generic top-level domains (gTLD), PIR is responsible for the operation of each gTLD, including maintaining a registry of the domain names within each gTLD.

 This Privacy Notice outlines policies that apply to information processed in conjunction with all PIR’s products and services.